AlhaririAnas/Image-recommender/README.md

 ```

 After running the command, the system will open a browser window automatically.
 If it doesn’t, manually click the IP address shown in the terminal output using Ctrl + click.
+This process may take some time, especially if you are performing it for the first time.
+This is because the pickle file is loaded and the clusters of the color histograms and the embeddings are calculated.
+To change the clustering methods, please refer to `resources.main.create_and_save_clustering_model`.

 ## Recommending Images
 To recommend images similar to one or more input images: